 Librarians, supervisors, and managers are generally expected to maintain a higher level of business dress than other staff.
 On "casual days", staff in these positions should still seek to maintain a high standard of appearance.
-Staff members in these positions are not allowed to wear t-shirts.
+Staff members in these positions are not allowed to wear t-shirts with the exception of library-issued t-shirts for appropriate situations such as parades.

 Library Pages are required to wear closed-toe shoes for safety concerns.
-For circulation staff, closed toes shoes are strongly preferred to prevent injury from dropped books or other accidents.
+For all staff, closed toes shoes are strongly preferred to prevent injury from dropped books or other accidents.